Heyimlulu/AutoInsuranceProject/README.md

 # InsuranceProject

-An automobile insurance management application using Spring Boot, Maven and Bootstrap
+An automobile insurance management application using the Spring Boot, Maven and Bootstrap frameworks

 ## Table of Contents